 I didn’t know what she was talking about.
 How could the wand have a name?
 How could it speak?
 Was that something wands did?

 I was silent for a long moment, trying my hardest to listen, focusing on the wand, on the energy that swirled around it as Sellia held it out for me to see.

 It was there.

 I could hear something.

 “I hear it,” I said, leaning forward as best I could against my bonds.
 A quiet whisper, mumbling, speaking, but not loud enough for me to hear.
 I struggled, the seconds felt like minutes.
 I saw Sellia growing bored with my failure.
-I was about to offer gold once more, when something entirely unexpected had happened.
+I was about to offer gold once more, when something entirely unexpected happened.

 A mace, flying through the air, whizzed past Sellia and slammed right into Ayla’s chest.
-The woman crumpled and fell to the floor, but the mace began to glow and snapped back through the air, right into the hands of the young paladin apprentice that now stood tall over Sellia.
+The woman crumpled and fell to the floor, but the mace began to glow and snapped back through the air, right into the hands of the young apprentice that now stood tall over Sellia.

 “I do not take kindly to this sort of treachery,” Appoleon grumbled.